rydmike/flex_color_picker/README.md

 ### Tooltips
 API reference: [enableTooltips](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/enableTooltips.html)

-The `enableTooltips` property default to true to enable all tooltips that are available in the color picker.
+The `enableTooltips` property defaults to true and enables all tooltips that are available in the color picker.
 If the tooltips get in the way you can disable them all by setting this property to `false`.
 Why not consider providing a property in your app that allows users to turn ON and OFF the tooltips in the app?
 FlexColorPicker includes this toggle to make that easy to implement when it comes to its tooltip behavior.